Mad About Dance

-Mad About Dance is an 2014 Indian dance film.
+Mad About Dance is a 2014 Indian dance film.
 The film is directed by Saahil Prem.
 The film stars Saahil Prem and Amrit Maghera in the lead roles.
 Saahil Prem debuted as an actor alongside Sunny Leone in the 2014 film Ragini MMS 2.

 Essentially a dance film, it focuses on the youth, their dreams, anxieties, disappointments and hopes for their future.
 The film is based in the university town of Sheffield and brings to light the stories of Asian students who leave their home and country and go to study abroad, their struggles, heartbreaks, trials and triumphs.